 “I guess this will do for today.”, the doctor replied.

-“It’s alright, I will remember where we left this.
+“It’s alright, I kept notes.
+I will remember where we left off.
 Keep in mind that the route to happiness is long and arduous.
 You’ve been — ”

 “You were just about to throw a bunch of feel-good pre-made sentences as a weak attempt to make me feel, what? inspired?
 Not wanting to kill myself?
 Lady, do you know how hard it was for me to have the nerve to come here and talk to you?
 You — ”